AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/email-modules.md

   </tr>
   <tr>
    <td role="rowheader">Save Message after Sending</td>
    <td>After the email message is sent, it will be saved in your mailbox.
-Enable this option if you want to save emails sent using Workfront Fusion to the <i>Sent mail</i> folder or another folder in your mailbox.
+Enable this option if you want to save emails sent using [!DNL Workfront Fusion] to the <i>Sent mail</i> folder or another folder in your mailbox.
 Some email services, such as Gmail, save sent messages automatically.</td>
   </tr>
   <tr>
    <td role="rowheader">To </td>